smunozsader/financial_course_using_vscode/README.md

 # Advanced Financial Modeling Course
 ## Investment Banking & Private Equity Focus

+### 💝 A Personal Gift

+**Created by:** Sergio Muñoz de Alba Medrano
+**Dedicated to:** Mauricio Muñoz de Alba Montiel
+**For:** Excellence in Private Equity at PE Club, Brussels

+---

 ### Course Overview
 This comprehensive course teaches you how to leverage Visual Studio Code and Python for advanced financial modeling in Investment Banking and Private Equity.
+Specifically designed for PE professionals who want to combine traditional finance expertise with modern technical skills.

-You'll learn industry-standard techniques, build sophisticated models, and master the tools used by top-tier financial professionals.
+You'll learn industry-standard techniques, build sophisticated models, and master the tools used by top-tier financial professionals - all while working at one of Europe's leading PE firms.

 ### Prerequisites
-- Basic understanding of finance and accounting
+- Basic understanding of finance and accounting ✅ (You already have this from PE Club!)
 - Familiarity with Excel (we'll transition those skills to Python)
 - No prior programming experience required
 - Windows PC (Windows 10/11) - course instructions are Windows-focused
+- **Recommended:** GitHub Copilot subscription ($10/month) for AI-assisted learning

 ### Course Structure